jonathan-vella/CAF-Expert-Learning-Path/README.md

-# Welcome to CAF Expert learning path
+# Welcome to the Cloud Adoption Expert learning path

 This learning path is aligned with Azure Advanced Specialization Module A aka "The Cloud Foundation" module which evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers’ expected outcomes, spanning the entire cloud adoption lifecycle.